“The first wealth is health.”

 Your time is your most valuable asset, so increase it by living a healthy lifestyle.

-Prevention is the cure for all diseases.
+Prevention is the best cure for all diseases.

 Fortunately, you can start that process by investing in your health.

-So start now, don’t waste another second.
+Start now, don’t waste another second.

 I am on a mission to help as many people as I can.
 But I can’t do that without your help.
 If you have a second, please share this article with anyone who you may think will find it valuable and helpful.